edazpotato/Micro/README.md

 To contribute you can just clone the repository as normal.
 `git clone https://github.com/edazpotato/Micro.git`

-However, be sure to look at the READMEs in the frontend and backend folders depending on what you're contributing to.
+However, be sure to look at the README files in the frontend and backend folders depending on what you're contributing to.

 ### Pull Requests